NautilusTrader

 Generating a flamegraph

 cargo-flamegraph produces a sampled call-stack profile for one bench.
-Useful when a bench shows a regression but it's not obvious which inner call is responsible.
+Use it when a benchmark regresses and the responsible inner call is unclear.

 1. Install once per machine: